Welcome to our Information Superhub. This section attempts to list the most important resources available for Corona Renderer.

 We believe Corona is fast for what it offers.
 We try to stay away from any speed comparisons with competition, because it is far too easy to create benchmarks favoring any renderer, regardless of its true performance.
 Because determining the overall speed of a renderer is a complex topic, the best solution is to download the demo and test it for yourself.

-Yes, it does.
-You can do network rendering using Autodesk Backburner, Thinkbox Deadline, or Corona's own integrated solution (requires installed Backburner).
+For 3ds Max, network rendering is supported using Autodesk Backburner, Thinkbox Deadline, or Corona’s own integrated solution (requires installed Backburner).

 FairSaaS or Fair Software As A Service is one of the license types of Corona Renderer.
 It is paid on a monthly basis (with an option of paying yearly) – it is like paying a phone bill.
 We have created this licensing model as an answer to the traditional box model shortcomings.
 It has many benefits, such as affordable price, zero upfront investment, easy scalability, and ability to install the latest updates as soon as they are developed.
 There are more details in the Prices and Licensing section.